xiaoxiaxusummer/multi_mode_pinching_antenna/README.md

 ## ✨ Key Idea

+### Concept of Multi-Mode PASS

-Pinching-Antenna Systems (PASS) have recently emerged as a promising architecture for flexible and efficient wireless communications.
+>Pinching-Antenna Systems (PASS) have recently emerged as a promising architecture for flexible and efficient wireless communications.
-This work proposes **new operating protocols** and optimization methods for **multi-mode PASS**.
+>This work proposes **new operating protocols** and optimization methods for **multi-mode PASS**.
-- **Multi-mode PASS** allows a single waveguide to excite **multiple propagation modes** to simultaneously serve multiple users.
+>- **Multi-mode PASS** allows a single waveguide to excite **multiple propagation modes** to simultaneously serve multiple users.
-- This enables **mode-domain multiplexing** and offers extra **degrees of freedom (DoFs)**.
+>- This enables **mode-domain multiplexing** and offers extra **degrees of freedom (DoFs)**.
-- Compared to conventional PASS, where each waveguide can support only a *single* independent data stream, multi-mode PASS significantly improves spectral efficiency and resource utilization.
+>- Compared to conventional PASS, where each waveguide can support only a *single* independent data stream, multi-mode PASS significantly improves spectral efficiency and resource utilization.